 Michigan State University’s Institute of Agricultural Technology (IAT) in the College of Agriculture and Natural Resources (CANR) has partnered with SMC in a unique way to help students earn an MSU certificate while also working towards an associate degree.
-Students take at least 21 credits from SMC which are recognized by MSU toward completion of a certificate, thus significantly lowering the overall program cost to students.
+Students take 31 credits from SMC, which are recognized by MSU and required for both the MSU certificate and the SMC associate degree.
+This arrangement significantly lowers the overall program cost to students.

 Students in these practical, hands-on programs take classes taught by MSU faculty using campus resources including MSU labs, greenhouses and farms.
 A requirement of all programs is an industry related professional internship.
 This gives students an opportunity to apply what they’ve learned in the classroom and to make employer connections.